Dr. Denelle Wallace, Dean

 PED 213 Introduction to Net & Wall Games (1 Credits)

-The purpose of this course is to provide the, student with basic level of a knowledge and skills, in a variety of net and wall games such as, raquetball, table tennis, pickleball, volleyball, tennis, badminton, etc. to be able to successfully, participate
+The purpose of this course is to provide the student with basic level of knowledge and skills in a variety of net and wall games, such as racquetball, table tennis, pickleball, volleyball, tennis, and badminton to be able to successfully participate in recreational lifelong activities.

 The student will be introduced to the quantitative and qualitative tests, measurements, and evaluation tools utilized in evaluating the cognitive, affective, and psychomotor aspects of physical activity.